kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 ### cloudInitNoCloud

-Allows attaching `cloudInitNoCloud` data-sources to the vm.
-If the vm contains a proper cloud-init setup, it will pick up the disk as a user-data source.
+Allows attaching `cloudInitNoCloud` data-sources to the VM.
+If the VM contains a proper cloud-init setup, it will pick up the disk as a user-data source.

 A simple example which attaches a `Secret` as a cloud-init `disk` datasource may look like this: